 Miltona is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Miltona’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Miltona is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Miltona doesn't have a public transportation system that people use for their commute.

-The citizens of Miltona are slightly less educated than the national average of 21.84% for the average city or town: 15.87% of adults in Miltona have a bachelor's degree or advanced degree
+The percentage of adults in Miltona with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.87% of adults in Miltona have a bachelor's degree or advanced degree.

 The per capita income in Miltona in 2022 was $27,021, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
 This equates to an annual income of $108,084 for a family of four.
 However, Miltona contains both very wealthy and poor people as well.